Chia-Network/chia-docs/docs/protocol/harvester-protocol.md

     signage_point_index: uint8

 class ProofOfSpace(Streamable):
-    challenge: bytes32                              # This is the challenge for the pospace, explained in section 3.5
+    challenge: bytes32                              # This is the challenge for the pospace, explained in the Signage and Infusion Points page
     pool_public_key: Optional[G1Element]            # Only one of these two should be present
     pool_contract_puzzle_hash: Optional[bytes32]    # Present only for pooled plots
     plot_public_key: G1Element                      # Explained in the keys section